What Is Buy Now, Pay Later?

 Paying Interest and Fees

 If a BNPL plan is paid off as planned, the shopper may not incur any interest or fees.
 But if funds aren’t paid on time or a longer-term plan is chosen, an interest rate of up to 36% may be assessed.
-Late fees can run anywhere from one dollar to 25% of the purchase price.
+Late fees can run anywhere from one dollar to a double-digit percentage of the purchase price.
 As you see, it can wind up being a very expensive proposition if you cannot stick to the original schedule of paying for your item.

 BNPL and Your Credit Score